 Energy Yield Analysis (EYA): performed or certified by a wind consultant.

 The EYA, as the micrositing, must be performed with a specialized software (WASP, Windfarmer, etc.).
-For this reason, for each Tenderer and for each wind energy project, it is mandatory to hire a third-party qualified wind consultant (as defined in Appendix 5 – 2nd paragraph) to (either):
+For this reason, for each Investor and for each wind energy project, it is mandatory to hire a third-party qualified wind consultant (as defined in Appendix 5 – 2nd paragraph) to (either):

 Perform and certify the EYA via software.

-Certify the EYA performed via specialized software by the Tenderer.
+Certify the EYA performed via specialized software by the Investor.

 The wind consultant report must be provided as an annex for the wind auction.